Incendies: Plot

 Following the death of their mother, Nawal, an Arab immigrant in Canada, Jeanne and her twin brother Simon meet with French Canadian notary Jean Lebel, their mother's employer and family friend.
-Nawal's will refers to not keeping a promise, denying her a proper gravestone and casket, unless Jeanne and Simon track down their mysterious brother, whose existence they were previously unaware of, and their father, who they believed was dead.
+Nawal's will refers to not keeping a promise, denying her a proper gravestone and casket, unless Jeanne and Simon track down their mysterious brother, of whose existence they were previously unaware, and their father, who they believed was dead.
 Nawal has left two letters; one is to be delivered to Jeanne and Simon's father, and the other is to be delivered to their brother.
 Jeanne accepts; Simon, on the other hand, seemingly having had a more difficult relationship with Nawal and her unusual personality, is reluctant to join Jeanne on this pursuit.

-A series of flashbacks reveal Nawal came from a Christian Arab family in a Levantine country, and that she fell in love with a refugee named Wahab, resulting in her pregnancy.
-Her family murders her lover and nearly shoots her in an honor killing, but her grandmother spares her, making her promise to leave the village after her baby's birth and start a new life in the city of Daresh.
+Nawal came from a Christian family in a Levantine country, and she fell in love with a refugee named Wahab, resulting in her pregnancy.
+Her family murders her lover and nearly shoots her in an honour killing, but her grandmother spares her, making her promise to leave the village after her baby's birth and start a new life in the city of Daresh.
 The grandmother tattoos the back of the baby's heel and sends him to an orphanage in Kfar Khout.

 While Nawal is at university in Daresh a few years later, civil war and war crimes break out, with Nawal opposing the war on human rights grounds.
-Her son's orphanage is destroyed by a Muslim militant, Chamseddine, who converts her son into an Islamic child soldier.
+Her son's orphanage is destroyed by Muslim militants.
 Nawal leaves Daresh to try to find her son and boards a bus full of Muslim refugees.
 Christian Nationalists shoot the driver and fire into the bus full of passengers, only missing Nawal and a mother with her daughter.
 As the Nationalists prepare to set the bus on fire, the survivors try to escape towards the back of the bus.
 Nawal shows her crucifix and tells the Nationalists that she is Christian.
 She attempts to save the girl by claiming her as her own, but the girl runs towards the burning bus, calling for her mother, and is shot dead.
 Nawal finds her way back to town and joins the Muslim fighters.
 She tutors the son of a nationalist leader, eventually earning enough trust to smuggle in a gun to shoot the leader.
 She is imprisoned in Kfar Ryat and sings through the screams of other prisoners, earning her the nickname "The Woman Who Sings".
-To attempt to break her, she is raped by torturer Abou Tarek who leaves her saying, "Sing now".
+To attempt to break her, she is raped by torturer Abou Tarek who leaves her saying, "sing now".
 She consequently gives birth to the twins.